Find Grad Schools

 Master’s Degrees in Occupational Health and Industrial Hygiene

 A master's degree in occupational health and industrial hygiene is offered at 13 colleges in the United States.
-In recent years, the majority of the students getting degrees in this area were male, and 25 were from an underrepresented racial-ethnic group.
-Also, 3.4% of occupational health and industrial hygiene graduates were international students.
+This degree is more popular with male students, and about 24% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 2.4% of occupational health and industrial hygiene graduates were international students.

 Education Levels of Occupational Health and Industrial Hygiene Majors